MohammadBinAftab/TTS_Hindi/README.md

 This repository contains the code and resources for training a text-to-speech (TTS) model.
 The goal is to fine-tune a pre-trained TTS model to improve speech quality and adapt to specific speaker characteristics.

 ## Table of Contents
-Introduction
+-Introduction
-Dataset Description
+-Dataset Description
-Model Architecture
+-Model Architecture
-Training Setup
+-Training Setup
-Approach
+-Approach
-Performance Evaluation
+-Performance Evaluation
-Audio Samples
+-Audio Samples
 ## Installation
 Usage
 Contributing